 You'll have about ten minutes to write.
-[Allow more time if feasible.]
-Remember, if you start getting upset, that you are in a safe place, you are not alone, and it is only a dream.
+Remember, if you start getting upset, that you are in a safe place, you are not alone; it is only a dream.

-SUDS Rating: How tense/upset do you feel before writing out the nightmare (0-100)
+SUDS Rating: How tense/upset do you feel before writing out the nightmare (0-100) You can use this space below to write out your nightmare: